 This costume for toddlers comes with a black headband, a little black ribbon bow, and lace on the capped sleeves and around the hem.
 The material is a little thicker than that of traditional Halloween costumes.
 The attached apron straps only go to the top of the shoulders and abruptly stop, giving it a bit of a “fake” look, but I imagine most toddler girls won’t care one bit.

-This Alice costume comes in four different sizes and is made of polyester with a cotton apron.
+This Alice costume has a very basic, authentic look to it.
+It comes in four different sizes and is made of polyester with a cotton apron.
 The largest size actually makes a nice choice for a short-to-medium adult woman.